 In the second year of the program, students continue taking departmental core courses as well as advanced I/O psychology seminars.
 Students work intensively on a master’s thesis during this year with the goal of defending the research by the summer following the second year.
 Students are also encouraged to continue their collaborative research with faculty during this period.
 Students often work with more than one faculty member and these activities are encouraged.

 Fourth and fifth year students typically take one elective course per semester and continue their research activity.
 In addition, following the completion of all required course work, students take a set of comprehensive exams.
-The comprehensive exam consists of a written, content-based examination of basic knowledge in three areas: Personnel Psychology, Organizational Psychology, and Quantitative Methods.
+The comprehensive exam consists of an oral and written, content-based examination of basic knowledge in three areas: Personnel Psychology, Organizational Psychology, and Quantitative Methods.
 Following successful completion of this exam, students are admitted to candidacy for the doctoral degree.
 The remainder of the program is typically devoted to developing the dissertation proposal, conducting dissertation research, and preparing and defending the final dissertation.

 All I/O psychology students are expected to participate in our weekly colloquium series.
 This program features guest speakers from various I/O psychology-related backgrounds.
 All students are expected to present their master’s thesis as well as their dissertation proposal to faculty and their peers as a part of the weekly colloquium series.
 Students on the academic job market have the opportunity to present their job talk before students and faculty, receiving crucial and constructive feedback.